ethersphere/storage-incentives/echidna/README.md

 Echidna may write artifacts such as:

 - `echidna/corpus/` (saved interesting inputs)
+- `echidna/corpus-real-claim/` (isolated corpus for the real-claim harness when using `echidna/echidna-real-claim.yaml`)
 - `echidna/coverage/`
 - `crytic-export/` (Crytic export artifacts)

 These are ignored by git via `.gitignore`.

+### Config files

+- `echidna/echidna.yaml`: shared default config used by all harnesses unless overridden
+- `echidna/echidna-real-claim.yaml`: isolated config for `EchidnaRedistributionRealClaimHarness`

+The dedicated real-claim config exists because that harness relies on fixed proof fixtures and benefits from:

+- an isolated corpus, so it does not replay unrelated sequences from other harnesses
+- a slightly shorter sequence budget, since it only needs to reach one deterministic `commit -> reveal -> claim` path and mutate proof fields around it

 ## How to extend this